alphajuliet/aoc24/README.md

 ## Day 18

 For this one, I called on my generic pathfinding algorithm, which worked fine for part 1.
 Part 2 needs more finesse because we need to consider all the paths from start to end and then work out when none of them are valid any more.
 I had a solution but it ran out of memory.
 I couldn't optimise it enough so resorted to good old brute force, while I went out and drank beer.
 It worked, but it's far from an elegant solution.

+## Day 19

+As this is a parsing problem we can roll out `instaparse`.
+The initial list holds the symbols, from which we can build a simple grammar, and the other list consists of the words to push through the parser.
+This is pretty trivial for part 1 once we've built a grammar.
+In Part 2 I anticipated using the handy `parses` function that returns all the matching parse trees for a given word.
+Perfect.
+Except that it runs out of heap space, despite my efforts, and so I can't complete this one yet.
+Memoisation might help but I'm not planning to go diving into the parser library to work out how.